delfick/delfick_project/README.rst

 Changelog
 ---------

+0.7.0 - TBD
+   * fuzzyAssertRaisesError will now catch BaseExceptions like the pytest assertRaises does.
+Mainly so I can catch asyncio.CancelledError under Python 3.8.

 0.6.0 - 14 October 2019
    * Ensure that as_dict on a dictobj or MergedOptions works if we have objects with an as_dict method that doesn't take in any parameters.